AustinWise/TaxStuff/README.md

-# TaxTest - basic federal tax return calculator
+# TaxStuff - basic federal tax return calculator

 NOTE: work in progress, not ready to be used by anyone for anything other than their own amusement.